dl4nlp-tuda/deep-learning-for-nlp-lectures/README.md

 * [Slides as PDF](/pdf/dl4nlp2023-lecture02.pdf)

+## FAQ

+* Can I have the slide deck without "unfolding" the content over multiple pages?
+  * You can compile the slides with the `handout` parameter, see below the section [Compiling handouts](#compiling-handouts)

 ## Compiling slides to PDF

 If you run a linux distribution (e.g, Ubuntu 20.04 and newer), all packages are provided as part of `texlive`.
 Install the following packages